Lucy A. Delaney: Marriage and family

-Delaney and her mother worked as seamstresses in St. Louis after they were freed.
+Delaney and her mother worked as seamstresses in St. Louis after they gained their freedom.
 In 1845, Delaney met and married steamboat worker Frederick Turner, with whom she settled in Quincy, Illinois.
 Her mother lived with them.
 Turner died soon after in a boiler explosion on the steamboat The Edward Bates on August 12, 1848.

 Lucy Ann married Zachariah Delaney in St. Louis on November 16, 1849, a free black man from Cincinnati, Ohio.
 The Delaneys lived in a house on Gay Street in Mill Creek Valley of St. Louis.
 Called the Delaney House, it was built in 1845.
 She was a successful seamstress and her husband was a porter, cook, mail clerk, janitor, and laborer.
 They were members of the middle class.
 The Delaneys were married 42 years, until his death around 1891.
 Her mother lived with them.
 Though the couple had four children, two did not survive infancy.
 The remaining son and daughter both died in their early twenties.
 In 1870, the Delaneys had three boys and three girls living with them, from 19 to nearly a year old.
 By 1880, they had no children living with them.

-After the Civil War, Lucy located her father outside Vicksburg, Mississippi and with her sister from Canada, Nancy and Lucy were reunited with their father during a visit.
+After the Civil War, Lucy located her father outside Vicksburg, Mississippi, and with her sister from Canada, Nancy and Lucy were reunited with their father during a visit.